rml-lee/MYSQL-Tableau-Customer-Flights-Project/Findings-Analysis.md

 - On average, the highest lifetime value customers are coming from the Eastern Canadian provinces of **Quebec, Newfoundland and Labrador, and New Brunswick**.

 - Customers with the lowest average lifetime value are primarily located in the western territory of **Yukon**.
-This is largely due to the province's unique economic and logistical challenges, including its remote location, high transportation costs, and elevated prices for goods and services.
+This is largely due to the territory's unique economic and logistical challenges, including its remote location, high transportation costs, and elevated prices for goods and services.
 As a result, it tends to have a higher Cost of Living Index compared to many other Canadian provinces.

 - **Recommendation**: Consider retailoring marketing strategies towards lower valued customers.
 Create targeted promotions, region-specific offers, or localized advertising to help extend lifetime value.